If you have any queries or concerns regarding SEND, please email the SEN team at firstname.lastname@example.org.

 What are the different stages of support?

 The Special Educational Needs Code of Practice gives guidance to schools in meeting the needs of pupils.
-It sets out how help should be given in a step-by-step approach.
-You will be consulted at all stages of this graduated approach and staff will inform you of the additional work they do with your child, through the SEND meetings on a termly basis.
+It sets out how help should be given in a step by step approach.
+You will be consulted at all stages of this graduated approach and staff will inform you of the additional work they do with your child.
 Class teachers will assess your child to identify their strengths, needs and the extra help they require.
-If they need extra or different support than most children their age they may get extra support at:
+If they need extra or different support than most children their age they may get extra support in the form of:

 This may involve: